janusZeal91/picoyplacapredictor/README.md

 # Install all required dependencies
     > npm install --save

-# Ionic 3 has an integrated developent live-server which can be used to deploy the app for testing by using command
+# Ionic 3 has an integrated development live-server which can be used to deploy the app for testing by using command
     > ionic serve

 # All unit tests has been implemented using Karma and Jasmine.
 Run the tests by using